snorez/srcinv/doc/README_en.md

 Do the STEP one by one, and backup the resfile/src.saved files to resfile.x/src.saved.x(x is the step number).
 So we can restore them while the parsing crashed.

+I suggest you to backup resfile/src.saved after STEP1 and STEP3.

 If `HAVE_CLIB_DBG_FUNC` is enabled, the stack trace message shows which thread has crashed.
 With this, we can find the source file the thread is parsing.